Location: Ranau, West Coast Division of Sabah, Malaysia

 Our hotel accommodation

 We stayed overnight at Faloe Hostel located at I-50-3, Block i, No. 50, Third Floor, KK Times Square, Off Coastal Highway, Kota Kinabalu City which is a 10-person shared accommodation.
-After resting for a couple of hours, we had shopping and bought our food supplies for our Mount Kinabalu climb the following day, June 12-13, 2025 (see for a separate blog post of Kota Kinabalu city tour).
+After resting for a couple of hours, we had shopping and bought our food supplies for our Mount Kinabalu climb the following day, June 12 to, June 13, 2025 (see for a separate blog post of Kota Kinabalu city tour).

 My kind of breakfast at Tahubang Restaurant